beatrice57/mcvf-plus-ppchf/README.rst

 revising, and coding parsed corpora.
 The program can be downloaded at
 <https://sourceforge.net/projects/corpussearch>.

-The original users guide site is no longer being maintained.
-Please refer instead to the corrected and revised live version (<https://www.ling.upenn.edu/~beatrice/corpus-ling/CS-users-guide>).
+<p> The original users guide site is no longer being maintained.
+Please
+refer instead to the corrected and revised live version (<https://www.ling.upenn.edu/~beatrice/corpus-ling/CS-users-guide>).